-Want the best of Salkantay and the Inca Trail in one unforgettable adventure?
-This 5-Day Salkantay Trek and Short Inca Trail to Machu Picchu is designed for travelers who want wild mountain scenery, ancient Inca paths, and the most iconic arrival to Machu Picchu.
+Want the wild beauty of Salkantay and the most iconic Inca Trail arrival to Machu Picchu in one unforgettable journey?
+The Salkantay Wilderness Trek + Short Inca Trail to Machu Picchu 5 Days is designed for travelers who want remote mountain scenery, ancient Inca paths, Wiñay Wayna, the Sun Gate, and two powerful moments at Machu Picchu.

 This trek is ideal if you want:

-- A more comfortable camping experience at our exclusive Salka Glamp campsite
+- A more comfortable camping experience at our exclusive Salka Glamp campsite.

 Tour Highlights

-- Visit the famous Humantay Lake, one of the most beautiful turquoise lakes in the Andes
+- Visit the famous Humantay Lake, one of the most beautiful turquoise lakes in the Andes.

-- Sleep at Salka Glamp, our exclusive campsite surrounded by high mountain scenery
+- Sleep at Salka Glamp, our exclusive campsite surrounded by high mountain scenery.

-- Hike near Salkantay Lake and enjoy close views of the mighty Salkantay Mountain
+- Hike near Salkantay Lake and enjoy close views of the mighty Salkantay Mountain.

-- Cross the dramatic Frozen Inca Pass at 5,100 m / 16,732 ft
+- Cross the dramatic Frozen Inca Pass / Inca Chiriasca Pass at 5,100 m / 16,732 ft.

-- Walk through the peaceful Pampacahuana Valley, a remote and silent area in the heart of the Andes
+- Walk through the peaceful Pampacahuana Valley, a remote and silent area in the heart of the Andes.

-- Camp near an ancient Inca canal, far from the busy trekking routes
+- Camp near an ancient Inca canal, far from the busy trekking routes.

-- Join the first section of the Classic Inca Trail and explore unique Inca sites
+- Join the first section of the Classic Inca Trail and explore unique Inca sites.

-- Visit Paucarcancha, Wayllabamba, and Patallacta before exiting at Km 82
+- Visit Paucarcancha, Wayllabamba, and Patallacta before exiting at Km 82.

-- Travel by train to Km 104 and hike the famous Short Inca Trail
+- Travel by train to Km 104 and hike the famous Short Inca Trail.

-- Explore Chachabamba and Wiñay Wayna, two impressive Inca sites hidden along the trail
+- Explore Chachabamba and Wiñay Wayna, two impressive Inca sites hidden along the trail.

-- Arrive at Machu Picchu through the legendary Sun Gate (Inti Punku)
+- Arrive at Machu Picchu through the legendary Sun Gate (Inti Punku).

-- Return on the Vistadome panoramic train, with wide windows, comfortable seats, and beautiful views of the Sacred Valley
+- Return on the Vistadome panoramic train, with wide windows, comfortable seats, and beautiful views of the Sacred Valley.

 Day 1: Cusco → Soraypampa → Humantay Lake → Salkantaypampa — Salka Glamp